B.O.B.L. REGULATION

 1. The use of intercoms is prohibited for both sprint and endurance races.

-If you have installed an in-vehicle camera, please have your vehicle inspected with it installed.
+3. In-vehicle cameras can be attached to vehicles.
+If installed, please have your vehicle inspected with it installed.

 Article 27 About race entry

-If you are participating in the sprint race, please check the items in Articles 29 to 31 for which you will participate.
+If you are participating in the sprint race, please check the items in Articles 28 to 29 for which you will participate.

 important points